 - Serve hot.

-Substitute red chilli powder/cayenne plus freshly chopped garlic for the chilli garlic paste.
+- Substitute red chili powder/cayenne plus freshly chopped garlic for the chili garlic paste.

 - You can also pan fry the shrimp instead of deep frying it.